f2015537/project-management-system/README.md

 ### Getting started
-1. Make sure you have the latest version of Nodejs installed on you rsyste,.
+1. Make sure you have the latest version of Nodejs installed on you system.
 2. Fork the repo.
 3. Clone your forked repo in your local system.
 4. Navigate to the cloned repo.